fusionlanguage/fut/doc/reference.md

 ```

 `enum` may be preceded with the keyword `public` to extend the visibility
-of the type outside Ć, that is, make the enumerated type part
+of the type outside Fusion, that is, make the enumerated type part
-of the public interface of the library implemented in Ć.
+of the public interface of the library implemented in Fusion.

 When referencing a value of an enumerated type, you need to include
 the type name, for example `DayOfWeek.Friday`.